-Does it seem like they really care about their chosen topic?
-Are they generating and broadcasting innovative and original thoughts?
-Or are they producing “content for the sake of content”, full of generic advice that looks like it’s been cheaply outsourced?
+Are they broadcasting innovative and original ideas?
+Or are they producing “content for the sake of content”, which looks like regurgitated advice that’s been written as an afterthought or has been cheaply outsourced?

 - Online Presence: What do you see when you Google their name and company?
 What happens when you Google their name in combination with words “resume writing” and “personal branding”?

 - Authority: Have they written any content for legitimate, authoritative industry blogs?